 - Create a leaflet or brochure but only if you need it.

-- Think creatively on how to amplify your brand.
+- Think creatively about how to amplify your brand.

 - Target specific individuals.
 Don’t mass produce.